-One of the earliest of these was done by the early church father Tatian in the second century AD.
+One of the earliest of these was done by the early church father Tatian in the second century B.C.E.
 His work was called the Diatessaron, meaning “through the four,” and it sought to weave the four accounts into a single narrative.
 Tatian’s work gained great popularity and was used for centuries as the main lectionary on the Gospels in some Christian communities.

 So should we have just one Gospel?
 For those who believe the Bible is God’s Word, the answer should be a resounding “No!”
 After all, it was the Holy Spirit who gave us four Gospels, each divinely-inspired by God himself.
 If we cut and paste them into the single gospel, we take four Spirit-inspired masterpieces and turn them into one un-inspired human work.
 Ironically, it is often the more conservative Christian churches, schools, and colleges that teach the Gospels as a harmonized “life of Christ,” rather than listening to each Gospel on its own terms.
 Their goals are noble: to tell the whole story of Jesus—but the result is flawed.
 This is because each Gospel represents a unique portrait of Jesus.
 Each Gospel writer has a particular story to tell and certain theological themes to emphasize.
 Merging them together into a single story risks missing each Gospel’s unique perspective.
 Worse, we risk missing the Holy Spirit’s message to us through the text.
 In this series of four short articles, we will look at the distinctive themes and theology of each of the four Gospels.

 The Gospel of the Messiah